The Helmut-Schmidt-Programme supports future leaders from developing countries who strive to promote democracy and social justice.

 Also, training at German higher education institutions should provide special opportunities to qualify scholarship holders as contact partners for German politics and industry.

 Under the programme, scholarships are awarded for master’s degrees at German higher education institutions.
 In addition, support is available for study periods abroad, work placements, and participation in networking events.
 Funds are also made available to the higher education institutions for intensive measures to support the scholarship holders.

-The following higher education institutions and degree courses are participating in the programme:
+Since 2021 the following higher education institutions and master´s degree courses are participating in the programme:

 - University of Duisburg-Essen,

 - University of Potsdam,

 The following institutions receive expiring funds until 2022:

 The training of young professionals and managerial staff has been very successful; since 2009 around 800 scholarship holders from more than 100 countries successfully completed their master’s degree in Germany.
 As can be seen in the number of female students (45 per cent), there is a well-balanced gender distribution in the programme.
 Among other openings, graduates from the Helmut-Schmidt-Programme find positions in ministries in their home countries, in UN institutions, in NGOs, or work as consultants in a wide variety of subject areas.